harpb/marionette-swig/README.md

 It is recommended that you pre-compile all templates into a single javascript file for production.
 This can be done easily with Grunt.

+## Credits
+For the repository structure and docs: https://github.com/simonblee/marionette-dust